nnnnicholas/leaderboard/readme.md

 Example scenario:

 - ilemi deploys a Leaderboard to Ethereum Mainnet.
 He is the contract owner.
 He announces that he will do a Dune Dash and Twitter thread about any address that receives 1 ETH of attention.
 - I, an enthusiast of a certain NFT collection or DAO, call `payAttention(address contract)` and send 0.1 ETH in the same transaction.
 I encourage nine of my closest friends to do the same.
-I ping ilemi on twitter when it is done with the contract address I want him to look into.
+I ping ilemi on twitter when it is done and mention the contract address I want him to look into.
 - ilemi calls `retrieveAttention(address contract)` and confirms that this address *has* received 1 ETH worth of attention.
 As the owner, he may `withdraw()` the contract's balance to his wallet, or he may `withdrawTo(address to, uint amount)` a portion of the contract's balance to any address.

 ## Extra features